-Adequate funding for local level extension units is an essential element for the successful implementation of decentralized extension systems.
-The total investment of the Government of Nepal in the agriculture sector was less than 3% of the national budget in 2011/12 (MoF, 2011), and per capita household investment from the public sector for extension ranges from US\$ 0.26 to 6.5 (RADO, 2012).
-Both the DDC and VDC receive central government funds for development, but fund allocation for agriculture has been minimal, as local political influences ensure that funds are spent on glossy infrastructure projects such as access roads.
+Adequate funding for local-level extension units is an essential element for the successful implementation of decentralized extension systems.
+The total investment of the GoN in the agriculture sector was <3 per cent of the national budget in 2011/2012 (Ministry of Finance, 2011), and per capita HH investment from the public sector for extension ranges from US\$0.26 to US\$6.5 (Regional Directorate of Agriculture Office, 2012).
+Both the District Development Committee (DDC) and Village Development Committee (VDC) receive central government funds for development, but fund allocation for agriculture has been minimal, as local political influences ensure that funds are spent on glossy infrastructure projects such as access roads.
 Agricultural extension services in developing countries are currently grossly under-funded (Anderson and Feder, 2003), and private sector investments in agriculture extension services in Nepal are virtually non-existent.